 I’m excited to share an interview with the very talented Photographer Ricky Jones from Caledonia, Wisconsin.
-Inspiration for Ricky’s creative body of work comes primarily from the history of photography and a true understanding of his craft.
+The inspiration for Ricky’s creative body of work comes primarily from the history of photography and a true understanding of his craft.
 Ricky has explored many areas of photography, but has chosen to focus on wildlife and nature photography.
 Ricky’s portfolio is quite diverse and his passion for photography speaks for itself.

 Ricky, thank you for allowing us to learn about your insight on photography and for allowing us to get to know a bit about you.
-You are a skilled Photographer and someone who’s work is definitely worth following.
+You are a skilled Photographer and someone whose work is definitely worth following.

 Can you please tell the readers a bit about yourself?

 I’m originally from Memphis, Tenn.
 Moved up here when I was a little boy.
 I became interested in photography in High School, around 1980 or so.
 I started out doing B&W landscapes like this:

 I live in SE Wisconsin in a town called Caledonia